Renewed focus on health and safety in the mining industry.

 Lung disease amongst miners is rampant, despite past efforts to tackle the problem.

-diseases such as silicosis and tuberculosis.
+While the SA mining industry has health and safety policies in place, these have come under fire in the past, due to the fact that occupational lung diseases are still of epidemic proportions.
+The nature of mining lends itself to the development of occupational lung diseases such as silicosis and tuberculosis.
 Silicosis is caused by the excessive inhalation of tiny particles of silica – a mineral component of sand, rock and mineral ore.
 Once a silica particle is inhaled, the lung tissue reacts via a build-up of fluid and scar tissue.
 This reaction makes it increasingly difficult for sufferers to breathe.
+Tuberculosis (TB) has reached epidemic levels in South Africa.

 Non-profit bio-tech company Aeras reports that nine out of ten gold miners in SA are latently infected with TB.